TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.search/basicservice90percentquota-public.md

       }
     }
   },
-  "displayLabel": "You are close to exceed storage quota of 2GB.
+  "displayLabel": "You are close to exceeding storage quota of 2GB.
 Create a Standard search service for larger quota.", "additionalColumns": []
 }
 ---